dhuberADWEKO/kubernetes_coaching_helm/README.md

    Access the GUI via https://localhost:8090

-### 5. **Scripts for Efficient Management of Local ArgoCD Instances**
+### **Scripts for Efficient Management of Local ArgoCD Instances**
-   - This section includes scripts that streamline the management of your local ArgoCD instance, making it easier to handle day-to-day operations and deployments.
+You can check the **cluster-handling** folder for bash scripts enabling a secure export and restore procedure for the argoCD namespace in the local Kubernetes instance.

-### 6. **Scripts for GitHub/BitBucket Runner**
+### **Scripts for GitHub/BitBucket Runner**
-   - To further enhance your CI/CD pipeline, we provide scripts that facilitate the integration of GitHub or BitBucket runners with your local environment.
+You can check the **.github/workflows** folder for scripts improving the overall repository handling in terms of code consistency and HELM chart structure verification.

 ## Getting Started